The birth of the Art Deco era. A brief history.

 Here are a few of my favourites many of which are based on classic designs from the 1920’s and 30’s.

 This is a modern & Classic reproduction of an iconic Art Deco table lamp.
 The Verner Panton Flower Pot.

 This is a Wonderful & top quality Stacked Nickel table lamp by Eichholtz.
 The lamp base has a geometric shape and could easily be imagined in Hotels and establishments during the 1920’s in London or New York.

 Another quality modern lamp with a strong Art Deco design.
 The stepped glass shade provides an excellent Deco profile.

 The lamp is by Villa Lumi and is 62 Cm High.
-Full details can be seen HERE
+Full details of the amazing Villa Lumi range can be seen HERE

 Another quality lamp by Eichholtz – The Modena lamp with clean lines that touches on the Architecture of 1930’s.